nadinev6/CGMA/README.md

 This repository contains the archived source code for the custom-built website:

 * `css/`: Stylesheets for visual design and layout.
-* `images/`: All images and assets used on the site.
+* `images/`: All images and assets used on the site (including original photography).
 * `js/`: JavaScript files for client-side interactions.
 * `index.html`: The main landing page file.
 * `*.html`: Additional static content pages (e.g., results, forms, about).